 Cimpl, more than anyone, knows how hard it is to control telecommunication expenses.
-That is why we've created Telemanager.
-It provides a virtual window into what companies own, where it is, and how much it costs every month, so they can focus on their core competencies and run their business with the peace of mind that employees, assets and costs are actively being controlled.
+Cimpl's telecom expense management platform provides a virtual window into what companies own, where it is, and how much it costs every month, so they can focus on their core competencies and run their business with the peace of mind that employees, assets and costs are actively being controlled.

 But for you and I, the hearings will continue through Friday 15th.
 The CRTC is inviting the public to submit comments to the online discussion on the draft code, please do so!